Crime in Toronto: The Rizzuto family-Hells Angels ascendency

 In 1996, Vito Rizzuto, the boss of Montreal's Rizzuto crime family, made a $7.2 million loan to Mora who in turn gave the money to Papalia and Barillaro.
 Some of the money was used to open a restaurant in Toronto while the rest just vanished.
 Rizzuto decided to liquate the Papalia family, starting with Mora who was murdered on 11 September 1996.
 Rizzuto's instruments for killing Papalia and Barillaro were the Musitano brothers, who in exchange for accepting Rizzuto's "protection" from the vengeful Buffalo family had to accept being subordinate to the Rizzuto family.
 In April 1997, Pasquale Musitano met in Niagara Falls with Gaetano "Guy" Panepinto, the Toronto agent of the Rizzuto family.
 On 31 May 1997, Papalia was killed, followed up by Barillaro on 23 July 1997.
 On 22–23 October 1997, Rizzuto had dinners with Panepinto and Musitano, where he appointed Panepinto his Ontario lieutenant and placed Musitano under his authority.
 Panepinto was the owner of Casket Royale coffin company located on St. Clair Avenue and was widely known in Toronto for his television ads where he proclaimed "do not make your emotional loss a financial loss" as he boasted that his coffins were the cheapest in Toronto.
-Another key allies of Rizzuto in Ontario were the Caruana and Cammalleri families.
+Other key allies of Rizzuto in Ontario were the Caruana and Cammalleri families.
 Panepinto's crew were noted for their steroid abuse and a fondness for gyms.
 Panepitno specialized in selling ecstasy, marihuana, and the so-called "date rape drug" GHB.
 Panepinto came into conflict with the Commisso 'ndrina and had two of their members, Domenic Napoli and Antonio Oppedisano, murdered in March 2000.
 The Commisso brothers visited Montreal to meet Rizzuto, who disclaimed all knowledge of the murders.
 Rizzuto was furious that Panepinto had ordered murders without seeking his permission first, and withdrew his "protection" of Panepinto, meaning that Panepinto could be killed without fear of Rizzuto family retaliation.
-On 3 October 2000, Panepinto was murdered on Bloor Street when he was shot dead in his automobile by gunmen in a mini-van that pulled up next to his vehicle while he was waiting for a red light and pumped six bullets into him.
+On 3 October 2000, Panepinto was shot dead on Bloor Street in his automobile by gunmen in a mini-van that pulled up next to his vehicle while he was waiting for a red light and pumped six bullets into him.
 Panepinto was replaced as the Rizzuto family's Toronto agent by Juan Ramon Fernandez, a Spanish man twice deported from Canada.
-A notable partner for the Rizzuto family was the Toronto-based Tse Chi Lop of the Big Circle Boys who negotiated with Rizzuto to arrange for the Rizzuto family to smuggle into the United States the heroin from the "Golden Triangle" that the Big Circle Boys had smuggled into Canada.
+A notable partner for the Rizzuto family was the Toronto-based Tse Chi Lop of the Big Circle Boys, who negotiated with Rizzuto to arrange for the Rizzuto family to smuggle into the United States the heroin from the "Golden Triangle" that the Big Circle Boys had smuggled into Canada.